-Fear is Not My Option, by Michael Bowen
+Fear is Not My Option

-Michael wrote this he was in the 10th grade.
+Michael wrote this when he was in the 10th grade.
 He was enrolled in the hospital homebound program and was given an assignment to write an essay on fear.
 I nagged him, his tutor nagged him and he kept refusing to write the blasted paper.
 Finally, I demanded that he write the paper because it was for a grade and I was not going to be embarrassed by his defiant behavior.
 After several minutes of a war against the wills (and there were plenty of those in our lives together) he declared he was not going to write the paper because he was philosophically opposed to the notion of fear and had made a conscious decision not to be afraid.
 I reminded him that a child of 15 years didn’t have the luxury of embracing philosophical notions as the basis for nonconformance when it applied to school assignments.
 With that he slammed the door and went into his room.
 I felt a degree of satisfaction in knowing that I had made my point.

 About an hour later Michael emerged from his room.
 With evident defiance he firmly placed the paper on my desk and said… “There’s my assignment.
 That’s it, I’m not doing it over or changing anything about it.”
 I smiled and thanked him before I had even glanced at the title which at first glance made it apparent that he had won this battle and from that point on never again did I ever try to make Michael do anything he felt philosophically opposed to doing.
 This paper would be the mantra that described the essence of my son.
 After reading this essay, I went into his room.
 I confessed my mistake and told him how thankful I was for his perseverance and tenacity in teaching me a great lesson in life.
 More than anything this reminded me of the importance of appreciating parent child relationships as a union of souls that was never intended to be one-sided.